louayshaat/desc-compliance/README.md

-# quickstart-compliance-nesa
+# quickstart-compliance-desc
-## Standardized Architecture for NESA on the AWS Cloud
+## Standardized Architecture for DESC on the AWS Cloud

-This Quick Start sets up an AWS Cloud environment that provides a standardized architecture for NESA compliance.
+This Quick Start sets up an AWS Cloud environment that provides a standardized architecture for DESC compliance.
 The templates in the Quick Start automatically configure the AWS resources and deploy a multi-tier, Linux-based web application in a few simple steps.
 The Quick Start includes a main template for initial setup and three optional templates for additional customization.

 **Main template**